 How Do You See Me? is commissioned as part of Data / Set / Match, a series of projects at The Photographers’ Gallery exploring new ways to present, visualise and interrogate influential, but often unknown or hidden, contemporary image datasets.
-Over 2019/20, the programme will be looking at how new categorisations and technologies increasingly influence the way humans and machines see and understand the world today.
+Over 2019/20, the programme looked at how new categorisations and technologies increasingly influence the way humans and machines see and understand the world.

 Dr. Heather Dewey-Hagborg is a transdisciplinary artist and educator who, since 2001, has been working at the intersection of art and science, with an emphasis on conceptions of the natural and the artificial.
 Her controversial biopolitical art practice includes the project Stranger Visions in which she created portrait sculptures from analyses of genetic material (hair, cigarette butts, chewed up gum) collected in public places.